craftcms/docs/docs/commerce/3.x/adjusters.md

 });
 ```

-The order of the adjustments within the types array is important, as it is the order they will be run through on the order.

-You could have a project level event listener, that could reorder these adjusters, and not append any new ones.
+The order of the adjustments within the types array is important, because its adjusters will be called in exactly that sequence when an order is calculated.
+Because of this, you could have a project-level event listener that could exist solely to reorder these adjusters without appending any new ones.

 ## Adjusting

-The only method in the Adjuster Interface is the `adjust(Order $order)` method
+The Adjuster Interface’s only method is `adjust(Order $order)`.

-Each order adjustment model should contain all information about how the adjuster came to its
-adjustment.
-For example, the shipping adjuster includes the information about the matching shipping
-rules used to calculate the shipping cost, and stores the rule information in the `sourceSnapshot` attribute
-of the adjustment model.
+Each order adjustment model should contain all information about how the adjuster came to its adjustment.
+For example, the shipping adjuster includes the information about the matching shipping rules used to calculate the shipping cost, and stores the rule information in the `sourceSnapshot` attribute of the adjustment model.

 The `amount` value on the Order Adjustment model is used when totalling the cart.
-Use negative amounts to
-reduce the price of the order.
+Use negative amounts to reduce the price of the order.

-If you need to explain in plain text the adjustment made use the `description` field on the Model.
+If you’d like to explain the adjustment for the user in plain text, use the `description` field on the model.

 ## Included Adjustments

-If you mark the adjustment model’s `included` attribute as `true`, the adjustment does not make any
-changes to the orders total, but simply records an amount that was included in the price of the order.
+If you set the adjustment model’s `included` attribute as `true`, the adjustment does not make any changes to the order’s total.
+Instead, it simply records an amount that was included in the price of the order.

-The only 'included' adjustment we use in the the core of Commerce is included taxes.'
+The only “included” adjustment used in Commerce is for included taxes.

-## Order or Line Item adjustment.
+## Order or Line Item adjustment

 An adjustment model always belongs to an order, but can optionally belong to a line item.
-In your adjuster
-class, when creating the adjustment model, if the adjustment is for a particular line item, you will need
-to set it on the adjustment model like this:
+To specify an adjustment on a line item, use the `setLineItem()` method when creating the adjustment model:

 `$adjustment->setLineItem($lineItem)`

-This ensures that even if the line item is new and has no ID yet, the adjustment can reference the correct line item.
+This ensures the correct line item will be referenced, even if that line item is new and doesn’t yet have an ID.

 ## Example